axatbhardwaj/Veridian/Docs/veridian_technical_spec.md

 ---

 ### Payment Integration (X-PAYMENT Header)
-- When content access is requested, the **Resource Server** (via the Service Agent proxy) returns HTTP 402.
+- When content access is requested, the **Veridian Service** returns HTTP 402.
 - After payment, the client retries with an `X-PAYMENT` header containing a base64-encoded payment payload.
-- The Resource Server is responsible for decoding and verifying this payload.
-The Service Agent only forwards it.
+- The Veridian Service is responsible for decoding and verifying this payload.

-Example 402 (from Resource Server)
+Example 402 (from Veridian Service)
 ```http
 HTTP/1.1 402 Payment Required
 WWW-Authenticate: X-402 realm="Verdian", chain="Polygon-Amoy", recipient="0xRecipient", amount="2.00", currency="USDC", memo="content:123", invoice_id="abc123"